Echo in the Skull

 Echo in the Skull is a science-fiction novel by British novelist John Brunner, first published in the United States by Ace Books as part of Ace Double #D-385.
 In 1974 Brunner had an expanded version of the story published as Give Warning to the World.

 The underlying premise

-Brunner has assumed the existence of a universe-spanning field that can mimic sentient thought.
-When a female dies by violence, that field records her last moments of life and makes them available to certain other sentient females in the form of lucid dreams.
-The information spreads across the field instantly, in a manner reminiscent of quantum entanglement.
+Brunner assumes the existence of a universe-spanning field capable of mimicking sentient thought.
+When a female dies violently, this field records her last moments of life and makes them available to certain other sentient females in the form of lucid dreams.
+The information spreads across the field instantaneously, in a manner reminiscent of quantum entanglement.
 The dreams comprise the echo in the skull of the title.